Femeniasia

-Femeniasia balearica is a species of flowering plant in the family Asteraceae, and the only species in the genus Femeniasia.
+Femeniasia balearica is a species of flowering plant in the family Asteraceae, and it is the only species in the genus Femeniasia.

 Distribution and conservation

-Femeniasia is endemic to the north-western coast of Menorca, Spain.
+Femeniasia balearica is endemic to the north-western coast of Menorca, Spain.
 Its natural habitats are Mediterranean-type shrubby vegetation and sandy shores.
-It is threatened by habitat loss, and is listed as Critically Endangered on the IUCN Red List.

 Taxonomy

 Femenasia balearica was first described by Juan Joaquín Rodríguez y Femenías in 1869 as a species of Centaurea.
-A new genus, Femeniasia, was erected for the species in 1987, and the genus remains monotypic.
+The genus Femeniasia, was erected for the species in 1987, and the genus remains monotypic.